pigmanms/File-Sorter/README.md

 # File-Sorter
-This specifies the pathname of the destination folder and categorizes the files in that specified folder by file type.
+Specifies your file by inserting source folder directory and destination folder directory and the program do its works, and your files are categorizes with folders sorted by file type.

 Example:

 (Insert photo here)